kratores85/emw/README.md

 ## Combat - Magic

-[ENDERAL - KataPUMB Spell Package](https://www.nexusmods.com/skyrim/mods/96908) adds forty New Spells, two new armor sets and books made like shields.
+[ENDERAL - KataPUMB Spell Package](https://www.nexusmods.com/skyrim/mods/96908) adds forty New Spells.

 [The Forbidden Arts](https://www.nexusmods.com/enderal/mods/105) seeks to add more depth and complexity to Necromancy in Enderal.
 It prevents reanimated thralls from turning to ashpiles upon death, adds a new perk that extends the duration of reanimation spells, gives you the ability to interact and customize your reanimated thralls, teaches a new spell to summon them and more.

 ## Quest and Encounter Mods

-[Disenchanted](https://www.nexusmods.com/enderal/mods/145) adds a quest in Riverville related to strange noises coming from the Old Tunnel near town.
+[Enderal Apothekarii Monastery](https://www.nexusmods.com/enderal/mods/167) adds the Apothekarii Monastery to the game.
+In its core a new location / dungeon mod.
+Unique rewards for exploration included.

+[Enderal Outposts](https://www.nexusmods.com/enderal/mods/184) edits some locations into Order Guard Outposts.
+NPC dialog suggest there should be some.

 [Fire of the Mountain](https://www.nexusmods.com/enderal/mods/125)

+[The Jail of Riverville](https://www.nexusmods.com/enderal/mods/154) expands upon the Riverville jail by adding a watchtower, a secret exit and more.

+[Yero's Cave Full](https://www.nexusmods.com/enderal/mods/115) changes the side quest dungeon 'Yero's secret cave' so it isn't only partially accessible.
+Normally this dungeon is full of invisible walls as in the back there are holes in the ground.
+These issues have been fixed.

 ## Creatures